mattppal/blog/src/content/blog/conference-preview-scale-by-the-bay-23.md

 ---
 author: Matt Palmer
 description: A quick look at the indie conference covering code & data in the age of AI.
-draft: true
+draft: false
-featured: false
+featured: true
 ogImage: ""
 postSlug: conference-preview-scale-by-the-bay-23
 pubDatetime: 2023-10-01
 tags: [data, sponsored, conference]
-title: "[Sponsored] Conference Preview: Scale By The Bay"
+title: "Conference Preview: Scale By The Bay"
 emoji: 🌉
 ---